sachinraghav2/Smart-Pen-ML/README.md

 # Smart-Pen-ML
-A project where ML is used in order to which alphabet or number is being written by the smart pen.
+A project where ML is used in order to predict which alphabet or number is being written by the smart pen.
-Copy the I2Cbus and MPUdriver folder into $(your directory absolute path)/esp/esp-idf/ folder.
+Copy the I2Cbus and MPUdriver folder into $(your directory absolute path)/esp/esp-idf/ folder. change the extra dir path in main makefile according to your directory.
 Only after this the code will work.